Mc4minta/Mc4minta/README.md

 Hi everyone, i'm just a person who like to learn new things.

-Will be studying Computer Engineering at KMUTT 🐜 in 2025
+Will be studying Computer Engineering at KMUTT 🐜 in 2025 Currently trying to learn development

-Interests: Cybersecurity, CTF , Hackathon
+Interests: Cybersecurity, CTF

 <!---
 Mc4minta/Mc4minta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.